-Configuration Set tup Wizard CREATE ACCOUNT BASIC SETTINGS SITE PROFILE SWITCH WIDE SETTINGS PORT SETTINGS SUMMARY Device ID and Location Settings HELP / AND TIPS Device Name < 1 Device name is mandatory Date & Time Mode Automatic • device name is an identification that is g iven to the physical hardware device. • If manual time is set then the difference configuring the device. in time will be adjusted at the time of Device Management Settings Mon Aug 13 2018 14:18:06 The management VRF is a dedicated, so manage the router inband on switched interfaces.
-Management Interface gigabitethernet0/0 Select this to enable access to the devi password to authenticate user access to ce using Telnet.
-Configure a username and o the device.
-Management IP x.x.x.x Select this to enable secure remote acc Configure a username and password to ess to the device using Secure Shell (SSH). authenticate user access to the device.
-Subnet Mask X.X.X.X Enable transparent mode if you do not v transparent switch does not advertise it vant the switch to participate in VTP.
-A VTP s VLAN configuration and does not Default Gateway (optional) x.x.x.x (optional) synchronize its VLAN configuration base transparent switches do forward VTP ac ed on received advertisements, but avertisements that they receive out their trunk < Setup Options Site Profile >
+Configuration Se tup Wizard CREATE ACCOUNT BASIC SETTINGS SITE PROFILE SWITCH WIDE SETTINGS PORT SETTINGS SUMMARY Device ID and Location Settings HELP A ND TIPS Device Name 1 Device name is mandatory Date & Time Mode Automatic • device name is an identification that is g ven to the physical hardware device.
+If manual time is set then the difference configuring the device. n time will be adjusted at the time of Device Management Settings Mon Aug 13 2018 14:18:06 The management VRF is a dedicated, se manage the router inband on switched v interfaces.
+Management Interface gigabitethernet0/0 Select this to enable access to the devic password to authenticate user access to e using Telnet.
+Configure a username and the device.
+Management IP x.x.x.x Select this to enable secure remote acc Configure a username and password to ass to the device using Secure Shell (SSH). authenticate user access to the device.
+Subnet Mask x.x.x.x transparent switch does not advertise its Default Gateway (optional) x.x.x.x (optional) synchronize its VLAN configuration base transparent switches do forward VTP ad d on received advertisements, but vertisements that they receive out their trunk < Setup Options Site Profile >